GoHypernet/hypernet-protocol/documentation/gitbook/digital-payments.md

 A successful payment protocol must solve problems on both sides of the market.
 On the consumer side, users expect a payment solution that quickly executes transactions and is intuitive.
-To accomplish this, the Hypernet Protocol integrates Connext's [Vector](https://github.com/connext/vector) payment channel engine to enable fast, secure, microtransactions, with minimal user intervention.
+To accomplish this, the Hypernet Protocol integrates Connext's [Vector](https://github.com/connext/vector) payment channel engine to enable fast and secure microtransactions, with minimal user intervention.
 On the merchant side, adopters expect a similarly refined onboarding process.
 The Hypernet Protocol stack offers merchant developers a flexible platform that can adapt to the idiosyncratic requirements of their particular business, and tools to streamline software integration.
 Meeting these needs has led to the development of a